doodledudes/skeleton-pug-sass/README.md

-# skeleton-jade-scss
+# skeleton-pug-sass
-A starter template using jade and scss.
+A starter template using jade and sass.

 ## What is a Skeleton?
 A skeleton is basically an application boilerplate that provides a good starting point for new applications.